illUMiNAl004/web102_prework/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Future Enhancements

+* Implement a user account system where users can log in to track their favorite games and funding contributions.
+* Add a feature for users to leave comments and reviews on the games.
+* Integrate social sharing buttons to allow users to share their favorite games on social media.
+* Enhance the search functionality with advanced filters (e.g., by funding status, genre, etc.).
+* Add a light/dark mode toggle to improve accessibility and user comfort.

+---